 Historical Trauma Documentary—Recommend by 95% of Educators

-Used by the following communities, companies and educators to teach and understand Historical Trauma.
+Used by communities, companies and educators to understand Historical Trauma.

 To host a screening or watch the film, please visit our Watch Dodging Bullets page.